data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the absolute value of each element in `x`.
+The returned array must have the same data type as `x`.

 ### <a name="acos" href="#acos">#</a> acos(x, /)